antonk52/webdevandstuff/_posts/2016-09-21-attend-meetups.md

 categories: thoughts
 date: 2016-09-21 20:00:00 +0100
 img: meetup
-experpt: Benefits of attending development meetups.
+excerpt: Benefits of attending development meetups.
 ---

 ## Meetups why and how